Skip to main content

 Visitors can take photographs inside the Museum, but the use of flash is not allowed in the galleries.
 Selfie sticks and tripods are also prohibited in the galleries.

 Photography is sometimes restricted in the second-floor gallery.
-Please read the signs or consult a Museum representative to see whether any temporary restrictions are in place.
+Please review our guidelines or consult a Museum representative to see whether any temporary restrictions are in place.